How Does Purple Bricks Work?

 So how does Purplebricks compare to using traditional estate agents?

 While on paper, the services of a Purple Bricks “local property expert” sounds like a great resource.
-It can ensure, for instance, that the organisation can keep up with trends and understand property sales in each particular neighbourhood.
+It can ensure, for instance, that the organisation can keep up with trends and understand property sales in each neighbourhood.

 However, it has been proven that this approach is not always effective – particularly given the lack of real industry experience of many of the staff.